trumanyardley/naturedex-legal/README.md

 ## 2. Information We Collect

 ### a) Photos
-When you use the App to identify a species, your photo is sent to a third-party identification API solely to retrieve identification results.
+When you submit a photo for identification, it is sent to **PlantNet** (plantnet.org), a third-party species identification API, to retrieve identification results.
 The photo is transmitted over an encrypted connection and is not stored, logged, or retained by us.

-Please refer to the third-party API provider's privacy policy for details on how they handle submitted images.
+**Please note:** Photos taken on your iPhone may contain embedded location metadata (EXIF data).
+This metadata is not stripped before your photo is sent to PlantNet.
+Please review [PlantNet's Privacy Policy](https://plantnet.org/en/privacy-policy/) for details on how they handle submitted images and any associated metadata.

 ### b) Location Data
-If you choose to save an identification to your NatureDex, the App may record the approximate GPS location of your sighting.
-This location data is stored **only on your device** and is never transmitted to us or any third party (except as part of the identification API request, if applicable).
+If you choose to save an identification to your NatureDex, the App may record the GPS location of your sighting.
+This location data is stored **only on your device** and is never transmitted to us.

 The App requests access to your location **only while the App is in use**.
 You can deny or revoke location access at any time in your iPhone's Settings — the core identification features will still work without it.